codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d43_4_control_of_secure_or_non-secure_memory_access.md

 **NSTable == 0**
 The defined table address is in the Secure physical address space.
 In the descriptors in that translation table, NS bits and NSTable bits have their defined meanings.
-Descriptor 所指向的 table 地址属于 Secure physical address space。
+Descriptor 所指向的 translation table 基地址属于 Secure physical address space，该 table 中

 **NSTable==1**
 The defined table addressis in the Non-secure physical address space.Because this table is fetched from the Non-secure address space, the NS and NSTable bits in the descriptors in this table must be ignored.
 This means that, for this table: